-(American, b.1928) is regarded as one of the major painters of postwar American Abstract Expressionism.
-Born into a Jewish family in New York City, Frankenthaler studied art first at the Dalton School in New York, and then at Bennington College in Vermont.
+(American, 1928–2011) is regarded as one of the major painters of Post-War American Abstract Expressionism.
+Born into a Jewish family in New York City, Frankenthaler studied art, first at the Dalton School in New York, and then at Bennington College in Vermont.
 In the 1950s, Frankenthaler was inspired by American Abstract Expressionism, especially by the work of Jackson Pollock

-Even though her poured works appear nonrepresentational, they are often based on real or imaginary landscapes.
+Even though her poured works appear non-representational, they are often based on real or imaginary landscapes.
 In addition to her two-dimensional work, Frankenthaler produced welded steel sculptures and explored ceramics, prints, and illustrated books.
-From the mid-1980s on, she also worked as set and costume designer for productions by England''''s Royal Ballet.
-Frankenthaler participated in the documenta II in Kassel and has held numerous international exhibitions, including important retrospectives at the Whitney Museum of American Art, and the Museum of Modern Art in New York.
-Frankenthaler has taught at New York University, Harvard, Princeton, and Yale, and was married to American painter Robert Motherwell
+From the mid-1980s on, she also worked as a set and costume designer for productions by England’s Royal Ballet.
+Frankenthaler participated in the documenta II in Kassel, and has held numerous international exhibitions, including important retrospectives at the Whitney Museum of American Art, and The Museum of Modern Art in New York.
+Frankenthaler taught at New York University, Harvard, Princeton, and Yale, and was married to American painter Robert Motherwell

 She died in 2011 at her home in Darien, CT.